B2B Negotiation Techniques to Close More Sales

 Significant influence on negotiation ranges

-When you can establish a strong initial value
+When a strong first value can be established

-Positions a favorable offer and is simple to apply
+Positions favorable offer and is simple to apply

 Medium